 Ans: There are a total of four mints for coin production are in force and those are at Mumbai, Noida, Kolkata, and Hyderabad.

 Q. How do they facilitate the distribution of currency?

-Ans: Through select branches of banks called Currency Chests
+Ans: The currency is distributed through select branches of banks called Currency Chests.

 Share your thoughts/queries here!